peter88213/novelibre/docs/help/file_menu.md

 **Save the project with another file name/at another place**

 - You can save the project with another file name/at another place with **File > Save as...** or **Ctrl-Shift-S**.
 Then a file select dialog opens.
 - Your current project remains as saved the last time.
-Changes since then go to the new project.
+Changes since then apply to the new project.

 ---